2024-2025 Rules

 16. MASSÉ SHOT AND JUMP SHOT

-Full ‘Masse’ shots are illegal and counted as fouls.
+Full ‘Masse’ and Jump shots are illegal and counted as fouls.
 A full ‘masse’ shot is defined as raising the

 stick above a forty-five degree angle and applying extreme English to the cue ball with the